-No asset management system has "enough" fields right out of the box.
+No asset management system has enough fields out of the box.
 There will always be situations when you want to store additional information for a device, product, user, or location that we didn't think about.
 The solution is to define custom fields for this information.

 Required access rights